 Each instance of Arcademis has a central component called ORB.
-This element is implemented as a singleton, a design pattern that limits the maximum number of instances of a given class to exactly one [Gamma et al., 1994].
-Besides being implemented as a singleton, the ORB can also be characterized as a set of object factories.
-An object factory is another design pattern that is used to create instances of objects.
+This element is implemented as a Singleton, a design pattern that limits the maximum number of instances of a given class to exactly one [Gamma et al., 1994].
+The ORB can also be characterized as a set of Object Factories.
+An Object Factory is another design pattern that is used to create instances of objects.
 The main advantage of this pattern is to make it easier to change a component's implementation without interfering in other modules of the system.
-For example, in Arcademis, all communication channels are created by an object factory.
+For example, in Arcademis, all communication channels are created by an Object Factory.
 In order to modify the transport protocol used by the middleware, for instance, from TCP to UDP, it is sufficient to change the channel factory bound to the ORB.
 Because the factory preserves the channel interface, the other components of the platform need not to be changed.
-Figure 1 (b) presents the general organization of distributed systems based on Arcademis.

 Although several different types of middleware systems can be derived from Arcademis, this framework has been originally devised to support the implementation of object-oriented middleware platforms.
 According to this model, a client object uses intermediate components in order to invoke methods on remote objects.
 Two of these components are the stub, that exist on the client side of a distributed application, and the skeleton, that is located on the server side.
 The stub acts as a local proxy for the remote object, and its function is to forward to the server all the remote calls made by the client.
 The skeleton represents the invoking client to the remote object, acting as an adapter.
 It receives messages containing information about remote invocations and determines what method of the server should be executed.
 Although application developers have the illusion that the methods are being locally processed, actually each remote call is transmitted by the stub to the skeleton and then to the implementation of the remote object.
-The result of remote invocations are transmitted across the opposite path.
+The results of remote invocations are transmitted across the opposite path.